Natacha’s Just Brittle brings a taste of Baltimore; credit Baltimore Area CVA

 Baltimore

-The Map of Soul runs through Baltimore, a city of old and modern charms, plus distinction as the only American city with 5 notable Black Museums, 2 HBCUs, profound Jazz heritage, Underground Railroad sites and NAACP headquarters.
+The Map of Soul runs through Baltimore as the only city with 5 Black Museums, 2 HBCUs, distinctive Jazz heritage, Underground Railroad sites and the NAACP headquarters.
+A fallen bridge will not stop the comeback.

 History

-Fort McHenry home of the Star Spangled Banner anthem
+The battle at Fort McHenry, inspiration for the Star Spangled Banner anthem

 Cultural Sites